KingAkeem/image-api/README.md

-# image-app
+# prod-daily
-This app scans images and returns object representing relevant information to the client
+This app is meant to provide functions that help improve daily productivity.